twh9811/QuackersWebstore/docs/DesignDoc.md

 ### Acceptance Testing

-Out of our 64 acceptance critera tests all pass except for 7 of them.
-However, we expected these 7 to fail because the story card is for a feature that we deemed no longer necessary and removed.
-Other than those tests, everything else went well.
-Unlike Sprint 2, we made our acceptance criteria tests more in depth to cover more paths.
+Out of our 64 acceptance criteria tests, all passed except for 7 of them.
+However, we expected these 7 to fail because the story card was for a feature that was removed due to it being no longer necessary.
+Furthermore, some of our acceptance criteria needed slight adjustments to account for pages being turned into angular modals, meaning they no longer had the routes the criteria referred to.
+Other than the tests mentioned above and these slight changes, everything went well.
+In this sprint, we also tried to make our acceptance criteria tests more detailed to cover more paths.

 ### Unit Testing and Code Coverage

+When creating unit tests, we focused on making sure that the most critical features had nearly all, if not all, branches covered.
+We deemed all MVP features critical and aimed for nearly 100% code coverage for them.
+When it came to non MVP features, such as our enhancements, we aimed for 90%+ code coverage.
+We chose these values because we felt they would nearly guarantee our backend to be bug-free.
+Additionally, we felt that because of how important the MVP was, we needed to ensure that there would be as few bugs as possible, so we aimed for nearly 100% code coverage for those features.

+We reached our goals with an overall 96% code coverage.
+All of our MVP features have code coverages of upwards of 95%.
+Our Account class had the lowest coverage of 87%.
+This is because we did not unit-test the hashCode and confirmPassword functions.
+In fact, a lot of our missing coverage comes from not testing our hashCode functions.

 ![Overall Code Coverage for Sprint 2](Code%20Coverage/Overall.png)
 ![Persistence Code Coverage for Sprint 2](Code%20Coverage/Persistence.png)